Federal Credit Unions Serve More Than 15 Million Service Members and Veterans

 “This year marks the one hundredth anniversary of the end of World War I, which was once thought to be the ‘War to End All Wars,’” Metsger said.
 “The hard lessons of the last century have taught us, however, that there will always be threats to our security.
 Members our armed forces, veterans, and their families have earned our deepest gratitude for taking on the task of meeting those threats.
 Credit unions and this agency are committed, in return, to helping provide financial security through a safe and sound system of cooperative credit.”

-The NCUA offers financial information tailored for service members and their families on its MyCreditUnion.gov (opens new window) consumer information website, and the agency joined the Federal Trade Commission to produce a new video on financial considerations affecting service members who are leaving active duty (opens new window).
+The NCUA offers financial information tailored for service members and their families on its MyCreditUnion.gov (opens new window) consumer information website, and the agency joined the Federal Trade Commission to produce a new video on financial considerations affecting service members who are leaving active duty (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 The NCUA’s offices will be closed Nov.
 12 in observance of the Veterans Day holiday.